DevExpress/XAF-Blazor-Kubernetes-example/README.md

 Before you proceed, install Ingress NGINX Controller if you haven't done so already.
 For example, visit the following URL for K3s setup instructions: https://docs.rancherdesktop.io/how-to-guides/setup-NGINX-Ingress-Controller/.

 > **Note**
-> This ingress definition example contains a configuration for HTTPS support.
-If you do not need this, just remove the `tls` section from the `ingress-srv.yaml` file and skip the creating tls secret.
-Otherwise, make sure you have a certificate (\*.crt) and key (\*.key) files.
-You can create self-signed ceritificate for testing purporses:
+> This example's ingress definition includes configuration for HTTPS support.
+If you do not need this functionality, remove the `tls` section from the _ingress-srv.yaml_ file and skip the creation of the tls secret.
+Otherwise, make sure you have a certificate file (_\*.crt_) and a key file (_\*.key_).
+For testing purposes, you can create a self-signed certificate:

 ```
 openssl genrsa -out ca.key 2048